wp-plugins/simple-instagram/README.txt

 1. The Simple Instagram settings page with steps and instructions

 == Changelog ==

+= 1.1.1 =
+* Fixes: Forces tag feeds to respect the limit provided

 = 1.1.0 =
 * Adds: Ability to specify a user or tag in the feed shortcode and widget